matusm/Arduino-E2/README.md

 A simple Arduino E2 bus library.

 ## E2Device
-This library allows you to communicate with sensor devices using the propiatary E2 bus protocol.
-This protocol is used by sensors from the manufacturer [E + E Elektronik Ges.m.b.H] (https://www.epluse.com) and is quite similar to the I2C bus.
+This library allows you to communicate with sensor devices using the proprietary E2 bus protocol.
+This protocol is used by sensors from the manufacturer [E + E Elektronik Ges.m.b.H](https://www.epluse.com) and is quite similar to the I2C bus.
 It is possible to control devices with two general-purpose I/O pins.

 This bit-banging library is based on a similar software by <romain.bazile@gromain.me> hosted at <https://github.com/ubiant/E2>.
 The key differences are subsumized in the notes below.
 The original library was  never released.